TahaLoghmari/Wi-Help/backend/ARCHITECTURE_GUIDE.md

 dependencies should flow from specific/feature modules toward core/shared modules, not the other way around.

-Excellent question!
-Let me explain the **principles** that determine dependency direction in modular architecture.

 ## Core Principles for Dependency Direction

 ### 1. **Stable Dependencies Principle (SDP)**